delphiine/Takeaway-Project/design_recipe/design_recipe.md

     def grand_total # calculates the total of item prices and returns integer end

+    def place_order # sets "order status" to true end

-    def order # checks if the order has been placed end
+    def order_confirmation #Sends order confirmation message to customer if order status is set to true end end

-    def order_confirmation
-    #returns a 'thank you for the order message' as a string"
-    end
-end